-North Star Trail Stewardship Activities
+North Star Trail Stewardship and Grant Activities

 The North Star Ski Touring Club (NSSTC) is the leading advocate for cross-country skiing in the Twin Cities and Minnesota.

 Scroll down for North Star Grant Program Application Information

 The mission of the club is "to enjoy and promote the development of cross-country skiing."
 We fulfill our mission through group activities, education and trail development.

 Although skiing is prominent in NSSTC’s name, the club plays a role in outdoor recreation-

 oriented issues year round.
 Through a formal grant program and organized volunteer initiatives, NSSTC contributes to developing and improving ski trails across Minnesota.
 As a member of the Minnesota Recreational Trail Users Association, NSSTC helps the Minnesota Department of Natural Resources prioritize approximately $2.5 million in annual funding for trail projects.